marcospoel/dusk_dawn/README.md

 #this function will create a new column with the UTC representation of the timestamp
 df["new_datetime_utc_column"]=df.apply(lambda x: convert_to_utc(datetime=x['source_datetime_column'], local_timezone=x['source_datetime_tz']), axis=1)
 ```
+# Speed
+This function and the underlaying ephem function is processing 520 rows per second on a Macbook Pro Type A1707 (Anaconda Notebook 5.7.4)